 I have been on a quest to achieve the three things mentioned above in

-.
+One bread.
 If the texture was right, the crust wasn't 'crusty', right crust had a blah kind of taste.
 All that came to an end today!
 A whole week of baking sourdough loaves, perfecting the 'tang' along with the qualities mentioned above has finally put me in my happy place. now, I've moved on to Italian bread, using the recipe below for baguette & french bread & having a sense of pride to accomplishing a bread lover's dream (err...did I forget to say this was my husbands dream more than mine?
 Yeah, it is, sigh!)

 baking doesn't have to be so intimidating.
 Unlike cooking, baking is an exact formula.
 Follow it to the tee & you'll amaze yourself like I am. :D